gamblevore/temporal/readme.md

 ![Temporal Randomness](screenshot.png)

 This project was inspired by the fatum project, a totally cool project about: Novelty, deeper mystery, and expanded exploration.
 Give it a look. http://randonauts.com

-# single header

-Can be used as a single-header project, like the stb-nothings files can be, using `temporal_research.h` (`temporal_main.cpp` is not needed to generate randomness, and is just a test file.)

 # compile

 compile: `gcc -std=c++0x -lc++ -Os temporal.cpp -o temporal` or use the Xcode project supplied

 # Efforts made